SolderedElectronics/Inkplate-documentation/source/arduino.rst

         display.clean();

-  | Note: Inkplate 2 and Inkplate 6COLOR does not support this function
+  | Note: Inkplate 2 does not support this function

 Inkplate::fillScreen();